 Ready to grow is a Parisian start-up with a rather eloquent slogan: “ready to grow”.
 And I like.
 He doesn't pay me, he doesn't send me samples, I don't know anyone in there, but I like it.
-Because she created MULTO, a self-sufficient home garden (for foreign friends who read us: a kitchen farm) really… I was going to say “very interesting”.
+Because you created MULTO, a self-sufficient home garden (for foreign friends who read this: a kitchen farm) really...
+I was about to say "very interesting".

-When I first took a look at this project I was not too convinced of its success: a kind of open cupboard in the kitchen, will they grow enough seedlings?
+When I first looked at this project I wasn't too convinced of its success: a kind of open cupboard in the kitchen, will enough seedlings grow?
 And instead.

 Small self-sufficient garden, great results

 As I continued reading, I delved into the footprint management system, and was amazed: this self-sufficient kitchen garden allows you to grow up to 60 plants, in the kitchen or living room.
-Since I'm going to get a little more homely in the future (YOLO, amigo) this is a perfect product to keep me busy with indoor farming: so I avoid too much television and do not become hunchbacked by bending over my phone.
+Since I plan to go a little more homely in the future (YOLO, friend) this is a perfect product to keep me busy with indoor farming: this way I avoid too much television and don't become hunchbacked from bending over my cell phone.

-Let's go back to MULTO: a proprietary technology allows you to grow plants with a yield of 20% higher than similar products (I have one, a small one, with which I "grow" basil and small tomatoes), and has a plus: a small "nursery area" that it is used to make small shoots grow before taking them to the "main" garden.
+Let's go back to MULTO: a proprietary technology allows you to grow plants with a yield 20% higher than similar products (I have a small one with which I "grow" basil and small cherry tomatoes), and it has a plus: a small "nursery area" that it is used to grow small shoots before bringing them into the “main” garden.

 Aromatic seedlings?
 Salad?
 Chives?
 Small vegetables?
 What you want, lady.